 I love to pop a big batch of popcorn and snack on it throughout the trip.
 Easy to make and very portable too!

 If your family likes chocolate, you can make your own chocolate snacks in a variety of flavors to bring with you….just make sure you keep them in the cooler if it is hot out or you will end up with a chocolate mess!

-Crackers are easy travelers and can be paired with cheese, hummus or even nut butter!
-There are some great, easy recipes that you can make at home, to help you avoid the processed ingredients in store bought varieties.
-You can find plenty of organic crackers with limited ingredients, gluten free crackers and there are lots of online recipes for grain free crackers….just check out Google!
+Crackers are easy travelers and can be paired with cheese, hummus, or even nut butter!
+There are some great, easy recipes that you can make at home, to help you avoid the processed ingredients in store-bought varieties.
+You can find plenty of organic crackers with limited ingredients, and gluten-free crackers and there are lots of online recipes for grain-free crackers….just check out Google!

 Muffins are very portable, and can be made from scratch with any fruits or even bacon and cheese!

 Use these to spread on crackers or to dip fruit.